QEII Breast Imaging

-We have seven radiologists and two research scientists as part of the Breast Imaging Section.
+We have eight radiologists and two research scientists as part of the Breast Imaging Section.
 Our section members are part of a multidisciplinary breast imaging research group, which also includes clinicians and scientists from pathology, surgery and oncology.

 We also work very closely with the Pathology department led by internationally known Breast Pathologist, Dr Penny Barnes.
 We have eight mammography technologists, including a team lead, assigned to three screening sites.
 We have a Patient Navigator, Sarah McCarthy at the NSBSP.
 The establishment of a patient navigator for breast screening was an innovation of the Nova Scotia Breast Screening Program.